 Before setting up your new CIMPLICITY Display Station up for the network, you should consult with your network administrator.
-Duplicate TCP/IP addresses and computer names on the same network cause network problems.
+Duplicate TCP/IP addresses and duplicate computer names on the same network cause network problems.

 - 1. Click the Start icon, then click Settings and Control Panel. - 2.
 In the Control Panel window, double click the Network icon.
 The Network dialog box will appear. - 3.
-In the Network dialog box, click the Add.. button. - 4.
-In the Select Network Component Type dialog box, select the Client option.
-Click Add. - 5.
-Select Microsoft as the manufacturer and Client for Microsoft Networks.
-Click the OK button. - 6.
-After your system has restarted, go into the Control Panel and double click on the Network icon. - 7.
 In the Network dialog box, you will see two additional tabs beside Configuration.
 Click the Identification tab.
 You will need to type in your Computer name, Workgroup name, and Computer Description.